 4 weeks or over.

-You will need to be inoculated against yellow fever for this project, plus any other inoculations that your doctor would recommend for a prolonged stay in the Amazon jungle and Peru.
 You can inquire in advance concerning immunization requirements by consulting medical authorities in your country of origin, e.g. in the US, check with the Centers for Disease Control and Protection http://wwwnc.cdc.gov/travel/destinations/traveler/none/peru.

 Because local tribes use tattoos and piercings as a form of status distinction, it would not be appropriate for volunteers to overtly display piercings or have excessive visible tattoos.
 As this project involves children in need of a stable environment, longer placements are greatly encouraged.
 This project accepts a maximum of 6 volunteers.